kubesphere/website/content/en/docs/toolbox/web-kubectl.md

 ## Use Web Kubectl

-1. Log in to KubeSphere with an account granted the `platform-admin` role, hover over the **Toolbox** in the lower right corner and select **Kubectl**.
+1. Log in to KubeSphere with an account granted the `platform-admin` role, hover over the **Toolbox** in the lower-right corner and select **Kubectl**.

     ![web-kubectl-enter](/images/docs/web-kubectl/web-kubectl-enter.png)

 2. You can see the kubectl interface as shown in the pop-up window.
-If you have enabled the multi-cluster feature, you need to select the target cluster first from the drop-down list in the upper right corner.
+If you have enabled the multi-cluster feature, you need to select the target cluster first from the drop-down list in the upper-right corner.
 This drop-down list is not visible if the multi-cluster feature is not enabled.

     ![web-kubectl-cluster-select](/images/docs/web-kubectl/web-kubectl-cluster-select.png)